rishav-wq/factifi/README.md

 6. Use the **toggle switch** in the popup header to switch between light and dark modes.
 The preference is saved.
 7. Use the **refresh button** (🔄) to trigger the check again for the current page.

-## Assumptions and Limitations

-* **Mock API:** The backend API does *not* perform any real analysis.
-It returns randomly generated scores and citations for demonstration purposes.
-* **Text Extraction:** The extension uses `document.body.innerText` for text extraction.
-This is a basic method and might not optimally capture the main content on all webpage layouts.
-More sophisticated libraries like Mozilla's Readability.js could be used for better results.
-* **Error Handling:** Basic error handling is included, but complex network issues or edge cases might not be fully covered.
-Error messages are displayed in the popup.
-* **Security:** The Flask API uses CORS with `*` (allow all origins) for simplicity during development.
-In a real application, you should restrict this to your specific Chrome extension's ID (`chrome-extension://YOUR_EXTENSION_ID`).
-The `host_permissions` in `manifest.json` should also ideally be more specific if the API wasn't running locally.
-* **Icons:** Placeholder icons need to be created in the `images` folder.